Rosuavio/system-configs/docs/local-config.md

 Good

-1. No need to remember paramiter or config, becuase tools are configured in a way that is sensitive to the context of the local project.
+1. No need to remember parameter or config, because tools are configured in a way that is sensitive to the context of the local project.

 Bad